6 mins read

 It was agreed among the parties to assign the same weight to each indicator, implying that each indicator represents a maximum of 25 percent of the maximum project budget assigned by the commissioner.
 This means each of the four outcome indicators represented a maximum of $27,500 of the maximum project investment of $110,000.

-The repayments for each outcome was contingent upon meeting the required metric, which was divided across 3 levels (50%, 75%, and 100%).
+The repayment for each outcome was contingent upon meeting the required metric, which was divided across 3 levels (50%, 75%, and 100%).
 Thus, repayment began when the 50% target was achieved, and full repayment required meeting the 100% target for all four outcomes.

 To assess the project’s results, KIT, as the evaluating partner, conducted a field mission visiting the project office in Satipo and project sites in Tabecharo and Rio Ene, Junin province, Peru.